riscv-verification/RVVI/RVVI-TEXT/README.md

 check the information specified by the VENDOR element to decide how to parse `META` elements. `META` elements can be skipped over by ignoring all tokens following the `count` value.

+### CYCLE

+`CYCLE` elements are the mechanism by which the number of clock cycles executed by the processor core can be communicated.
+The value provided by this element is a delta, recording the number of cycles elapsed since the previous `CYCLE` element was issued.
+At the start of tracing the cycle accumulator starts with a zero value.

+### TIME

+`TIME` elements are the mechanism by which real simulation/execution time can be communicated.
+Like the `CYCLE` element, the value provided by this element is a delta, and records the time elapsed since the previous `TIME` element was issued.
+The associated time value is specified in units of `TIMESCALE`.
+The time accumulator starts with a zero value.

 ### Comments